cavtools/cav/README.md

 # Cav

 Cav is a freelancer's web framework, made for [Deno](https://deno.land).
-It provides a craft brewed development experience, leveraging many powerful TypeScript features to streamline the creation of full-stack web applications.
+It provides a craft brewed development flow, leveraging many powerful TypeScript features to help solo developers do more with less.

 **Core principles:**